 I sort of backed into the term ‘psychogeography’ after many years of practising what I subsequently came to realise were its main concerns.
 A combination of fun, experimentation and subversive political intent guides my understanding of psychogeography epitomised in the dérive, or drift, which provides a wonderful way of coming across surprising conjunctions and reinvigorating all our senses while walking.
 The use and mis-use of maps is central to DisplacementActivities methodology, and I was intrigued to find that the tactic of commandeering maps to psychogeographical purposes originated as part of an attempt to reclaim urban space in the face of De Gaulle’s ‘internal colonisation’ policies that had resulted in displacing many of the poor in central Paris.
 Debord and Asger Jorn’s famous ‘Naked City’ (1957) map was far from random in its selections, it focused on sites of political conflict, including the predoninantly North African neighbourhood of La Huchette, where the Situationist International had its HQ (Libero Andreotti, 2000).
 It is this raw, transgressive and volatile context of the birth of psychogeography that is cauterised by dubious corporate ‘team-building’ pranks on the one hand, and opaque academic pomposity on the other.
 Attempting to pilot a course between those extremes, DisplacementActivities keeps its feet firmly on the ground and its potential for disruption in clear focus.
 Maintaining a quizzical smile in the face of the impossible.

 One of the key motivations of DisplacementActivities is to explore displacement itself as it is revealed in everyday life and through constant artistic practice.
 The process is therefore inherently reflexive.
-An important dimension of this motivation is forming a new relationship with people and place—and drawing attention to something other, beyond the physical site itself.
-In the case of my doctoral work in the regeneration zone of Holbeck, Leeds, the ‘something other’ might be seen as a form of intangible heritage, an oral/aural history archive, a cache of memories that is being incrementally displaced.
+An important dimension of this motivation is forming new relationships with people and place—and drawing attention to something other, beyond the physical site itself.

-In sum, DisplacementActivities are open-ended, reiterative, reflexive, scaleable methodologies that encourage new forms of engagement with people and place, they are centred on walking as a practice that liberates through transgression.
+In sum, DisplacementActivities are open-ended, reiterative, reflexive, scaleable methodologies that encourage new forms of site-specific engagement, they are centred on walking as a practice that liberates through transgression.

 What is the background?